Ning-lab-repo/CVD-diagnostic-model/README.md

+  This study maps the metabolomic landscape of cardiovascular disease (CVD) in the UK Biobank to understand shared versus disease‑specific biology and to prioritise robust cross‑CVD biomarkers.
+Using 244,567 participants with 325 Nightingale NMR biomarkers and rich clinical data, we defined CVD classes/subclasses by ICD‑10, performed leakage‑free preprocessing (fold‑wise imputation/standardisation), addressed imbalance with SMOTE and class weighting, and trained nested‑CV models (logistic regression, random forest, XGBoost) to quantify metabolomic distinctiveness (AUC) rather than build diagnostic tools.
+We interpreted models with SHAP to stabilise key features and built a diagnosis‑independent disease similarity space that combines overlap of significantly shifted metabolites and rank concordance of mean Z‑profiles.
+Sensitivity analyses (statin adjustment) and external validation in Scotland/Wales confirmed the robustness and generalisability of patterns.
+Results highlight pronounced, reproducible signatures for ischaemic and hypertensive–renal entities and a lipid/fatty‑acid–centred signal (IDL/LDL fractions, LA metrics) with complementary glycaemic, renal, hepatic, and inflammatory markers; a compact cross‑CVD metabolite panel recapitulates much of the separation across diseases.
+Overall, the work delivers an empirical atlas of CVD metabolomic heterogeneity, prioritises stable cross‑CVD biomarkers, and provides a reproducible framework and codebase to guide mechanistic follow‑up and future translational studies.

+Data structure:
+Required columns:
+Participant identifier: Participant ID
+CVD labels
+Feature matrix: 325 NMR features + 66 clinical features
+cvd_id_list contains ICD-10 codes.
+Train cohort filter:
+Only England assessment centers are kept:  [11012, 11021, 11011, 11008, 11009,11024, 11020, 11018, 11010, 11016, 11001, 11017, 11013, 11002, 11007, 11014, 10003, 11006, 11025, 11026, 11027, 11028].

+How the script runs (pipeline):
+5-fold Stratified CV:
+Within each fold it fits a SimpleImputer(median) and StandardScaler only on the training fold (no leakage) and applies to the validation fold.
+Trains an XGBClassifier with class imbalance handling via scale_pos_weight = Nneg/Npos in that fold.
+Collects out-of-fold predicted probabilities for all subjects to compute CV ROC/AUC and F1 (threshold 0.5 for this quick metric).

 # box plot.py
 Compare the differences in metabolite distribution between different cardiovascular disease (CVD) subtypes and the non-CVD group, draw box plots and conduct statistical tests (Mann-Whitney U test), and perform FDR correction for multiple test results.
 Finally, save the box plots as PDF files.